 For those purists who absolutely must have natively recorded HD music — meaning every note and cymbal crash was recorded at high sample and bit rates — iTrax is your mecca.
 Founded by Dr. Mark Waldrep — one of the chief pioneers of high-resolution audio — the site offers a respectable selection of around 700 HD audio files and 200 HD video tracks.

 All of them have “actually been recorded and delivered in HD,” with no upsampled or transferred content, though the highest resolution we could find was 24 bit/96kHz.
 Shopping around reveals a decent variety of genres, from blues and acoustic to R&B and classical, available in multiple format.
-There are also a fat stack of Blu-rays with Dolby Digital and DTS compatible 5.1 surround.
+There are also a fat stack of Blu-rays with Dolby Digital- and DTS-compatible 5.1 surround.

 If you’d prefer to have Peter Gabriel and the London Symphony Orchestra pick out your HD music for you, this is the site you’ve been looking for.
-Less of a store and more of a club, B&W will send you two curated albums per month with your membership, which costs around $60 per year, as well as grant you access to an assorted selection of choices from the catalog.
+Less of a store and more of a club, B&W will send you two curated albums per month with your membership, which costs around $60 per year, as well as grant you access to a selection of choices from the catalog.

 Acoustic Sounds is so much more than its title implies.
 This site offers a bevy of pop and rock selections from familiar artists that are sure to stop that all-too-common HD feeling that you’ve wandered into a soundtrack from a Sundance film.
 You’ll find big names like Norah Jones, Aerosmith, Steely Dan, Depeche Mode, and Eric Clapton, as well as more indie stuff like The Civil Wars.

 There’s even a nice peppering of funk and bluegrass in the mix, and everything is offered in high resolution from DSD to FLAC files.
-If you want to bolster your selection of quality radio hits and classic rock recording, this site should be on your short list.
+If you want to bolster your selection of quality radio hits and classic rock recordings, this site should be on your short list.

 Hosting music from more than 200 labels, this site boasts a massive collection of classical and jazz tracks numbering over a million.
-There are also a claimed 80,000 (!) new tracks being added every month, though many are offered at only CD quality as the highest resolution.
+There are also a claimed 80,000 (!) new tracks being added every month, though many are offered with only CD quality as the highest resolution.

 Luckily, the simple tools at the top allow you to hone your search for sample and bit rates.
-A host of sub genres in the classical and jazz realm are also available in hi-res studio masters.
+A host of subgenres in the classical and jazz realm are also available in hi-res studio masters.

 Though not nearly as extensive as The Classical Shop, this 15-year-old French-Canadian site has a great selection, good organization, and even a cool catalog section with pages that turn like a virtual book.
 The site hosts hundreds of titles, and can easily be navigated by composer, artist, or genre.
 Perhaps best of all, the prices are very competitive, coming in at around $13 to $15 per album.